moheladwy/moheladwy/README.md

 ## Hi there 👋
 My name is Mohamed Hussein Eladwy

-I am a Sophomore in Computer Science and Artificial Intelligence at Cairo University
+I am a Sophomore in Computer Science and Artificial Intelligence at Cairo University.
+### - 🌱 I’m currently learning:
+- Computer Hardware and How it works inside the machine, Calculus, Linear Algebra, Linear Programming, Statistics, Computer Network.

+- Programming consepts such as Structural Programming and OOP using C++ and How the memory works behind the scene.
+The different between Compiled Language like CPlusPlus (C++) and Interpreted Language like Python.

+- How to write efficient algorithms for solving problems on codeforces (you can find my solutions for codeforces' problem on my repo).
 <!--
 **moheladwy/moheladwy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.